mayursonar91/Weather-App/README.md

-# 🌤️ Weather App
+# 🌤️ Weather App - CloudCheckr

-This is a simple and responsive Weather App built using **HTML**, **CSS**, and **JavaScript**.
-It fetches real-time weather data using the OpenWeatherMap API and displays the current weather of any city entered by the user.
+A clean, responsive weather app built using **HTML**, **CSS**, and **JavaScript**.
+CloudCheckr shows real-time weather updates for any city using the OpenWeatherMap API.

-## 🔥 Features
+## 🔍 Features

-- Search weather by city name
+- 🌐 Search weather by city name
-- Displays temperature, weather condition, humidity, and wind speed
+- 📊 Shows temperature, humidity, wind speed, and weather condition
-- Clean and modern UI
+- ✅ Clean and modern user interface
-- Mobile & tablet responsive
+- 📱 Fully responsive for mobile and tablet
-- Error handling for invalid cities
+- ⚠️ Error handling for invalid city inputs

-## 🚀 Future Enhancements
+## 🔮 Upcoming Features

 - 🌙 Dark mode toggle
-- 🎙️ Voice-based city search
-- 📍 Detect current location weather using Geolocation API
+- 📍 Weather based on your current location

 ## 🛠️ Tech Stack